- Onslow County School District

 - OCS Communicator | May 2018

-The Onslow County Board of Education held its regular monthly meeting on January 5, 2021 at the Eastern North Carolina Regional Skills Center.
-Agenda items for this meeting included the election of the new Board chair and vice-chair, a COVID-19 update, the Long Range Facility Needs Assessment, NCSTAR school strategic plans for school improvement, and a special focus item on the Reveal Math curriculum.
+The Onslow County Board of Education held its regular monthly meeting on April 6, 2021 at the Eastern North Carolina Regional Skills Center.
+Agenda items for this meeting included a presentation on the CTE program, the 2021-2022 calendar, and redistricting for Clear View Elementary School.

 After a Good News Spotlight segment full of staff recognitions and 3 speakers during the public comment period, the meeting’s general business opened with a vote on the 2022-2023 school calendar.

 OCS Chief Communications Officer Brent Anderson presented to the Board a brief overview of the calendar creation process and shared that previously presented drafts had been shared with staff and stakeholders for feedback.
 Notable adjustments include the decision to move Northwoods Elementary School back to a year-round calendar and to keep Clyde Erwin Elementary on the traditional calendar.
 The Board unanimously approved the calendar as presented.